 - (1) This item shall consist of all operations necessary to accomplish the work defined in Section 1 of this specification, including that work required to control water from entering the new principal spillway. - (2) The new principal spillway conduit installation area shall be protected from the entry of water from the reservoir until the dam is reconstructed to the full design cross-section over the conduit.
 Water will not be permitted to enter the new principal spillway conduit until the new principal spillway system, including inlet, conduit, impact basin, and outlet channel are constructed and fully operational. - (3) A coffer dam shall be required to prevent transport of sediment from the reservoir and to protect the new principal spillway and RCC chute structure from reservoir water.
-It shall be designed complete with plans and specification, and sealed by a Professional Engineer licensed in Texas.
-The level of protection shall be the Contractor's choice and responsibility.
-The plans shall be submitted to the Engineer prior to start of construction operations. - (4) Written sealed plans and specs for diverting surface waters and for dewatering the site are required.
+The Contractor is responsible for designing the coffer dam complete with plans and specification which are signed and sealed by a Professional Engineer licensed in Texas.
+The minimum level of protection for water containment during construction shall be the 100-year storm event.
+The plans shall be submitted to the Engineer prior to start of construction operations. - (4) Written sealed plans and specifications for diverting surface waters and for dewatering the site are required.
 The Contractor's plans for diverting surface waters and dewatering the site shall be submitted to the Engineer prior to the start of construction operations.
-Use of a well-point system for dewatering the site shall be acceptable so long as the well-point system is designed and sealed by a Professional Engineer licensed in Texas. - (5) Within the scope of this item, the contractor shall provide dewatering capacity sufficient to maintain a water level which allows excavation in the borrow area to the grades specified on the drawings during periods of low flow.
-Additional dewatering capacity to draw the water level down to this level within 10 days shall be provided in the event of flooding which inundates the borrow area. - (a) When accumulations of water in the borrow areas prevent the excavation, borrow operations from these areas will be suspended until suitable conditions again prevail. - (6) Excavation for the installation of the RCC chute, concrete outlet structure, and rock riprap lined outlet shall be kept free of water during placement of RCC, concrete, rock, and/or backfilling.
-The water table at a concrete structure location shall be kept 2 feet below the subgrade of the concrete during and for a minimum of seven days after concrete placement or until backfilling around the concrete structure is complete, whichever is longer.
-The water table at a backfill or rock riprap location shall be maintained a minimum of 2 feet below the backfill/rock riprap surface until completion of fill placement activities in the area. - (7) In Section 7, Measurement and payment, Method 1 shall apply.
+Use of a well-point system for dewatering the site shall be acceptable so long as the well-point system is designed and sealed by a Professional Engineer licensed in Texas. - (5) Within the scope of this item, the Contractor shall provide reasonable dewatering capacity sufficient to maintain a water level which allows excavation in the borrow area to the grades specified on the drawings during periods of low flow.
+Additional dewatering capacity to draw the water level down to this level within 10 days shall be provided in the event of flooding which inundates the borrow area. - (a) Other than dewatering operations, additional equipment operations for the sole purpose of reducing the moisture content of materials in the borrow areas, may be required by the Engineer in the event that dewatering operations are not adequately reducing the moisture content of materials in the borrow area. - (b) When accumulations of water in the borrow areas prevent the excavation, borrow operations from these areas will be suspended until suitable conditions again prevail. - (6) Excavation for the installation of the RCC chute, concrete outlet structure, and rock riprap lined outlet shall be kept free of water during placement of RCC, concrete, rock, and/or backfilling.
+The water table at a concrete structure location shall be kept 2 feet below the subgrade of the concrete during and for a minimum of seven days after concrete placement or until backfilling around the structure is complete, whichever is longer.
+The water table at a backfill or rock riprap location shall be maintained a minimum of 2 feet below the backfill/rock riprap surface until completion of fill placement activities in the area.

+(7) In Section 7, Measurement and payment, Method 1 shall apply.
 Payment will be made prorated into monthly amounts based on length of contract period.